 House Homeland Security Committee Hearings: Resilience and Citizen Preparedness

-The House Homeland Security has been holding an important series of hearings called “The Reslient Homeland”.
+The House Homeland Security Committee has been holding an important series of hearings called “The Resilient Homeland”.
 ‘Resilience’ is an increasingly important concept in the homeland security world.
 In its initial press statement, the Committee defined resilience as ”an approach to ensure the Nation’s ability to quickly and effectively bounce back from large scale disruptions.”

-Thanks largely to the excellent coverage […]
+Thanks largely to the excellent [...]

 Tags: Congress